orterforth/orterforth/README.txt

 To provide disc "screen" based loading, as per the original

+THE FIG-FORTH MODEL

+The fig-Forth Installation Manual includes source code, itself in Forth, from which a Forth installation can be bootstrapped.

+This was known as the "fig-Forth model" and was a reference implementation using 6502 assembly.
+It was part of the project to create assembly listings of Forth implementations for many systems.

+orterforth takes a different approach, and runs a modified version of the source with system-specific aspects factored out and provided separately.
+This allows for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.

 THE INSTALLATION PROCESS

-orterforth is bootstrapped from Forth source code derived from the Installation Manual, loaded from an emulated disc drive.
-The original code is modified to allow for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.
+orterforth loads the Forth model code from an emulated disc drive.
+This bootstrapping process is itself implemented in C and Forth.
+(To save space, the bootstrap code is loaded into a separate memory location and does not form part of the final binary.)

-The original source code uses an assembler (implemented in Forth) to assemble 6502 native code immediately following each base word in memory.
-The word's code field address (CFA) points at this code.

-Instead of this, orterforth has platform-independent implementations of each base word in C. The CFA is set to point to this C code.
+The original Forth model code uses an assembler (implemented in Forth) to assemble native code immediately following each base word in memory.
+Instead of this, orterforth has platform- independent implementations of each base word in C.

-Forth implementations normally use jump instructions to transfer control through successive native code, rather than subroutine calls.
-Because C does not properly allow such jumps, orterforth emulates them using a trampoline - a loop that successively calls function pointers.
+(Forth implementations normally use jump instructions to transfer control through successive native code, rather than subroutine calls.
+Because C does not properly allow such jumps, orterforth emulates them using a loop that successively calls function pointers.)

 To create binaries for historical platforms, the completed memory map containing the installation and required native code is saved to the emulated disc drive.
 This is in a hex format to avoid issues with control characters used by the disc controller.

 (On modern platforms, this whole installation process takes place on startup every time the program is launched - the installation code and disc contents are part of the binary.)

-This bootstrapping process is itself implemented in C and Forth.
-To save space, the bootstrap code is loaded into a separate memory location and does not form part of the final binary.

 When installation is complete, or when the final binary is loaded, Forth starts with an interactive prompt.
 The emulated